-The Section of Electron Microscopy (Prof. FURUSE, Mikio, Assoc.
-Prof. MURATA, Kazuyoshi, and Assoc.
-Prof. KUBOTA, Yoshiyuki) has introduced a new microtome-integrated scanning electron microscope for conducting connectomics studies.
+The Section of Electron Microscopy (Prof. FURUSE, Mikio and Assoc.
+Prof. KUBOTA, Yoshiyuki) has introduced a microtome-integrated scanning electron microscope (SBF-SEM) for conducting connectomics analyses.
 With this device, the Section automatically captures several hundred to a thousand sequential electron microscope images a day and reconstructs them into 3D models.
+In addition, local neural networks in the cerebral cortex are analyzed using wide-area electron microscope image datasets and correlative light-electron microscopy, the latter of which seamlessly combines in vivo imaging by a two-photon microscope and an automated tape-collecting ultramicrotome (ATUM)-SEM.